 You can have dental bridges placed just about anywhere in your mouth, including a front dental bridge or bridges for your back teeth.
-Over the years, several distinctive types of dental bridges have developed and are currently the most popular tooth replacement option used by dentists around the nation.
+Over the years, several distinctive types of dental bridges have developed and are currently the most popular tooth replacement option used by dentists nationwide.

 Traditional dental implants have prosthetic teeth that are held in place with dental crowns.
 The dental crowns are placed over the top of the adjacent teeth and cemented in place, giving the prosthetic bridge stability.
 This technique can be used when natural teeth exist on either side of the gap for anchorage support.

-The only difference between Maryland dental bridges and traditional bridges is that rather than use crowns over the top of the adjacent teeth, this technique holds the prosthetic bridge in place with a framework of metal or porcelain bonded to the backs of the real teeth.
+The only difference between Maryland and traditional bridges is that rather than use crowns over the top of the adjacent teeth, a Maryland bridge technique holds the prosthetic in place with a framework of metal or porcelain bonded to the backs of the natural teeth.
 You’ll need to have existing teeth in place to use this technique or the traditional bridge placement.

-The cantilever approach is like a halfway traditional.
-You’ll only need one existing real tooth to hold the bridge in place.
-A crown will be placed over that tooth and it will act as an anchor for the bridge prosthetic.
+The cantilever approach is halfway traditional.
+You’ll only need one existing natural tooth to hold the bridge.
+A crown will be placed over that tooth, acting as an anchor for the bridge prosthetic.

 Implant-supported dentures are one of the most secure ways to place a dental bridge.
 Typically, a dental implant is placed for each missing tooth.
 This implant holds the bridge in place.
 There is also an option to use two implant-supported crowns on either end of the bridge to keep the device anchored.

 Removable Dental Bridge